February 25, 2016

 With access to influential, relevant and trusted influencers you will be able to successfully drive traffic to your video and leverage the passion and enthusiasm of the target audience and amplify the reach of your video.

 Optimisation + great content

 ‘Optimisation’ is key when it comes to video seeding.
 When you have uploaded your video you must optimise the key words so that search engines can easily find it.
 Then, in order to optimise the reach of your video, you must use social advertising and social bookmarks.
 Finally you must optimise the power of your message by leveraging trusted influencers on blogs, Facebook and Twitter.

-These tactics will help to maximise the chances of your video being seen by as many people as possible – and are key to helping it go viral.
+These tactics will help to maximise the chances of your video being seen by as many people as possible – and are key to helping videos reach their potential.
 However, it’s also vital to keep in mind campaign effectiveness will be limited unless you have a great piece of video content which people want to share and engage with in the first place.